powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```

 ### Balance computation
 Now we will start the balance computation.
-Indeed, the PEVF input gives the net position of each IGM that has been merged, it is the target net position.
+Indeed, the PEVF input gives the actual net position of each IGM that has been merged.
+As it it is market data, this net position is the one who should obtain after the lodflow, it is the target net position.
-After the loadflow, the net position of each IGM can be different from the target.
-The mismatch between what is expected and what is computed has to be balanced via a loop scaling the load until each net position matches the target one.
+However, after the loadflow, the net position of each IGM can be different from the target.
+The mismatch between what is expected and what is computed has to be balanced via a loop scaling the loads until each net position matches the target one.
-For that, we use the powsybl-balances-adjustment repository.
+For that, we use the `powsybl-balances-adjustment` API.
-First, we will create the targets and the scalable.
-There will be Loads and DanglingLines that will be scaled.
+First, we will create the targets and the `scalables`.
+There will be `Loads` and `DanglingLines` that will be scaled as we want the balance to be computed both between the countries inside the merged area and with the outside of the CGM.
-We import the PEVF file as `DataExchanges` object.
+We import the PEVF file as a `DataExchanges` object.
 ```java
 List<BalanceComputationArea> balanceComputationAreas = new ArrayList<>();
 DataExchanges dataExchanges;